-In the methodology I have used to do the actual analysis of survival, employing access databases, duplicate detections of tags can be very problematic.
-Bonneville detections present a problem from the beginning because of its fish ladder layout.
+In the methodology I have used to do the actual analysis of survival, employing MS Access databases, duplicate detections of tags can be very problematic.
+BON detections present a problem from the beginning because of its fish ladder layout.
 There are 4 separate observation sites in PTAGIS For the fish ladders, and their arrangement means that fish may be detected at 1-2 sites, even if they pass the ladder in one trip.
 For survival analysis the most important information is that they were detected at least once at the observation site, so a query or filter that selects only the first or last observation is sufficient.
-Other Dams in the BON to MCN reach have two ladders which are listed as separate observation sites by PTAGIS, once again employing a query or filter strategy that choses only the first or last observation for the entire dam will be sufficient for survival analysis.
-However, the cause of multiple observations at Dams other than Bonneville is likely to be due to fallback and reacension of the fish ladder.
+Other dams in the BON to MCN reach have two ladders which are listed as separate observation sites by PTAGIS, once again employing a query or filter strategy that choses only the first or last observation for the entire dam will be sufficient for survival analysis.
+However, the cause of multiple observations at dams other than BONis likely to be due to fallback and reascension of the fish ladder.

 In terms of making survival estimates, fallbacks are mostly significant in how they can potentially cause error (typically double counting a fish).
 Using a methodology that matches tags across dams rather than a simple count of tags detected at the dam can help avoid this.
 Some species, such as sockeye, tend to have high fallback rates and may reascend the ladder multiple times.
 This can lead to very confusing results if a simple tally of detections is used.
-Fish falling back over dams is a matter of concern for fish managers (though it is typically only weakly related to a particular dams operations) and there are various strategies that can be used as part of the survival analysis to identify fallbacks, delay time, etc..
-These are beyond the intended scope of this paper so I will not discuss them further here.
-I typically use an “interrogation summary’ query to extract data from PTAGIS for analysis, it includes one result per PIT tag for each observation site with a first and last observation (summarizes observations from multiple antennas) date and time.
+Fish falling back over dams is a matter of concern for fish managers (though it is typically only weakly related to a particular dam’s operations) and there are various strategies that can be used as part of the survival analysis to identify fallbacks, delay time, etc. These are beyond the intended scope of this paper so I will not discuss them further here.
+I typically use an “interrogation summary" query to extract data from PTAGIS for analysis, it includes one result per PIT tag for each observation site with a first and last observation (summarizes observations from multiple antennas) date and time.
 If you wish to try to determine a more detailed picture of the fish’s behavior within the ladder you can use an “interrogation detail” query which will report every observation at every antenna within an observation site.
 This may result in a very large amount of data though, because some sites have multiple and antennas, as well as fish being detected multiple times at the same antenna.

 Workflow